 Put simply?
 Because Better Tech Means Better Deck.
 We combine sustainable manufacturing processes with innovative materials science so that your composite deck boards can keep their shape, hue, and beauty — even when faced with harsh conditions.

 WUI-Compliant TimberTech Products

-We know protecting your family and your home is always top-of-mind.
-With WUI-compliant composite decking, you can feel good about their safety, and about your role in protecting the planet.
+We know feeling great about the performance of your home is important.
+With WUI-compliant composite decking, you can feel good about your outdoor living space, and about your role in protecting the planet.

 Ready to see and feel better tech for yourself?